mutualmobile/cordova-bluetoothle/README.md

    Chrome's API.
 It seems pretty necessary to me to distinguish between multiple devices.

-There are two parts of that API needed to interact with Bluetooth low energy devices:
+There are two parts of Chrome's API needed to interact with Bluetooth low energy devices: